Planned product obsolescence in a world with infinite resources is absurd

-- Company consumer service – purchase from companies that have an environmental friendly policy regarding buy-back, take-back and recycling as a part of their policy and consumer service.
+- Company consumer service – purchase from companies that have an environmentally friendly policy regarding buy-back, take-back, and recycling as a part of their policy and consumer service.

 - Repair – can the product be repaired during the warranty period, do they have a consumer service offering repairs and upgrades?
 Are the products compatible with other?

 - Take care of your things– read washing labels, follow service programs, store and handle them right, and read product manuals.
 Valuating your things will increase their lives.

 - Second hand – purchase second-hand clothing and other goods, why look like everyone else by purchasing the latest fashion.
 It saves money, which saves on raw materials and keeps unnecessary things out of landfills.

 - Swapping – arrange swapping events, swap clothes, shoes, books, music, films, etc. (stay fashionable, ten people meet and bring ten garments each, each will have 90 new garments to choose from)

 - Product life cycle – use the product until its unusable or have planned when you want to change; sell, give away or recycle, however, do not let it be stored in a closet or warehouse.

 [st_toggle][st_panel state=”” title=”SOURCES AND USEFUL INFORMATION (CLICK AND OPEN)”]